 When using anything other than new brass cases, it is important to clean and inspect the cartridges before reloading.
 When reloading for the first time, this process is often overlooked.
 Dirty and tarnished brass not only looks unprofessional and sloppy, but it can also be a safety concern when checking for split cases or necks.
 A great way to clean medium to large quantities of brass is to use a tumbler.
 Reloading is certainly a gear-extensive hobby so it might be tempting to skip out on this step, but hand cleaning each case can be time consuming and inefficient.
 A brass tumbler takes an unpleasant task and makes it simple, and provides a safer and better looking final product.
 Using clean brass will also help keep your dies from collecting debris, resulting in premature wear.
-If you are looking for the best brass tumblers for reloading, you must first decide what type of tumbler you want to use.
+If you are looking for the best brass tumblers for reloading in 2024, you must first decide what type of tumbler you want to use.
 Then, check out the reviews below to find the best tumbler in each category.

 Short On Time?
 Here Is The Bullet List